dharple/todo/README.md

 # Overview

-An *ancient* web application for keeping track of todo lists.
+A legacy web application for keeping track of todo lists.

 # Requirements

 * PHP
 * MySQL
-* An old priest and a young priest

 # Getting Started

 Run `composer install`.

-Copy `config.php.default` to `config.php`.
+Copy `.env` to `.env.local`.
 Edit it and set the database parameters.

 Load the contents of the `sql/` directory in to the database.